Assertion (software development): Assertions for run-time checking

 In Java, % is the remainder operator (modulo), and in Java, if its first operand is negative, the result can also be negative (unlike the modulo used in mathematics).
-Here, the programmer has assumed that total is non-negative, so that the remainder of a division with 2 will always be 0 or 1.
+Here, the programmer has assumed that total is non-negative, so that the remainder of a division by 2 will always be 0 or 1.
 The assertion makes this assumption explicit: if countNumberOfUsers does return a negative value, the program may have a bug.

-A major advantage of this technique is that when an error does occur it is detected immediately and directly, rather than later through often obscure effects.
-Since an assertion failure usually reports the code location, one can often pin-point the error without further debugging.
+A major advantage of this technique is that when an error does occur, it is detected immediately and directly, rather than later through often obscure effects.
+Since an assertion failure usually reports the code location, one can often pinpoint the error without further debugging.

-Assertions are also sometimes placed at points the execution is not supposed to reach.
+Assertions are also sometimes placed at points where the execution is not supposed to reach.
 For example, assertions could be placed at the default clause of the switch statement in languages such as C, C++, and Java.
-Any case which the programmer does not handle intentionally will raise an error and the program will abort rather than silently continuing in an erroneous state.
+Any case that the programmer does not handle intentionally will raise an error, and the program will abort rather than silently continuing in an erroneous state.
 In D such an assertion is added automatically when a switch statement doesn't contain a default clause.